vanshanand34/code-editor-and-compiler/README.md

 ## Monaco Editor

-monaco-editor react module is used for the editor
+The monaco-editor react module is used for the editor

 Run `npm install monaco-editor` to install.

 ## Chakra-UI

 Chakra UI is used for styling

 ## API for code output

-[piston]("https://emkc.org/api/v2/piston") API is ued for running the code and get output
+[Piston]("https://emkc.org/api/v2/piston") API is used for running the code and get output